muneebaadil/strategic-instrumental-variable-regression/README.md

-# Code for the project  ``Causal Strategic Learning with Competitive Selection''
+# Code for the project  "Causal Strategic Learning with Competitive Selection"

 ```
 conda create -n strategic-iv python=3.7